 - Google BigQuery Data Warehouse Architecture

-- Google BigQuery Comparison with Redshift and Snowflake
+- Google BigQuery Comparison with Other Databases and Data Warehouses

 - Google BigQuery Data Warehouse Working